 Marc Lannen denies deliberately causing the boy to suffer injuries that required life-saving surgery in 2018.

-Marc Lannen is on trial at Dundee High Court
+Marc Lannen was found guilty at the High Court in Dundee.

 A man accused of attempting to murder a four-month-old baby in Dundee has claimed the child’s catastrophic injuries were caused by too much “soothing”.